nobleschools/google-as-template/README.md

    - In this dialog, enter the project number you just copied into the blank under "Change Project" and then click "Set Project".
 Hit "Confirm".
    - Close the dialog.
 You should be ready to execute.
+5. In addition to changing the project, you'll need to create a "Deployment" in the project file:
+   - Go to Publish->Deploy as API executable...
+   - In the "Describe this version" prompt, enter "Initial version"
+   - Select "Anyone" in the "Who has access to the script" section
+   - Click "Continue if there's a warning
+   - Copy the "Current API ID" value and paste it into xxx then hit close.

 5. Run 'python google_as_manage.py check_creation' to see if everything is working.
 This should list out all of the files in the project folder.